geek/find-rc/README.md

 [![Build Status](https://secure.travis-ci.org/geek/find-rc.svg)](http://travis-ci.org/geek/find-rc)

-The callback is executed on the first found file.
 Here is the order that folders will be searched:

 1. Current directory
 2. Parent of current directory, until the root folder is encountered